← All Articles

 Serial Position Effect

-Users have a propensity to best remember the first and last items in a series.
+Users best remember the first and last items in a sequence.

 Von Restorff Effect